mkatenelson/rails-validations-errors/readme.md

 The application was generated with: `rails new airplane-app -T -B -d postgresql` in order to prevent Rails from automatically creating tests (`-T`), prevent it from automatically bundling (`-B`), and set the database postgres (`-d postgresql`).

->Be sure to `bundle`, `rake db:create db:migrate`, and have postgres running before launching the application.
+>Be sure to `bundle`, `rake db:create db:migrate db:seed`, and have postgres running before launching the application.

 ## Model Validations